-This depends on how complicated your divorce cases ends up being.
+This depends on how complicated your divorce case ends up being.
 In an uncontested divorce, where parties agree on all issues, the costs can be quite limited to document preparation and filing fees.
-When parties are in disagreement about property division, child custody or other family law issues, there may be more time that needs to be spent on negotiating or litigating a matter.
+When parties are in disagreement about property division, child custody, or other family law issues, there may be more time that needs to be spent on negotiating or litigating a matter.

 - WILL I HAVE TO GO BACK TO WORK IF I’VE BEEN A STAY-AT-HOME MOM?